jcgl17/wnl/README.md

 Uninstall with `sudo make uninstall` and `make uninstall USER_LOCAL=1` respectively.

 Alternatively, you can just put these two shell scripts—`wnl` and `wnlctl`—in your `$PATH`, e.g. in `~/.local/bin`.

+(`asciidoctor` is required to build the manpage, and is required for the above `make install` commands.)

 #### Dependencies